 Mumbles Local Produce Market has an enticing range of stalls that offer a broad range of locally produced goodies.
 Ranging from meats, cheeses, fruits and vegetables, pies, cakes and more, some stalls offer foods prepared or cooked on site that can be enjoyed while leisurely strolling around the market and taking in the scenery.
 Mumbles Local Produce Market is not to be missed!

-A COVID Safe Mumbles Market will be returning on Saturday 12th September with a whole host of fresh produce, handmade craft and hot food.
+A COVID Safe Mumbles Market has a whole host of fresh produce, handmade craft and hot food.
 As you’d expect they need our help to maintain a safe environment for all customers, traders and staff by following the points below:

 - Do not attend If you are experiencing any symptoms of COVID-19